|My Favourite Planet > English > Middle East > Turkey > Ephesus > |

 Under successive emperors the theatre was renovated and enlarged, beginning with the increase of the diameter of the cavea (audience area or auditorium) during the reign of Claudius (41-54 AD).
 The stage was built during the reign of Nero (54-68 AD), and at the time of Trajan (98-117 AD) ornate decorations were added.
 Each phase of construction increased the grandeur, audience capacity and technical capabilties of the theatre, and inevitably altered its function more to suit Roman penchants for grand spectacles and gladiatorial combat, although drama, poetry and public assemblies still took place.
 In the last building phase, before the mid 3rd century AD, a third tier of seating was added to the cavea (audience area) and the skene (stage building) was topped with a third storey.

-In its finished state, the theatre's cavea, which had originally been semi-curcular had been extended to 220 degrees (see plan below), and the highly ornate three-storey skene (stage house) was 18 metres high, with a long corridor joining 8 rooms and 5 doors leading to the stage.
+In its finished state, the theatre's cavea, which had originally been semi-circular had been extended to 220 degrees (see plan below) with a width of 142 metres.
+The highly ornate three-storey skene (stage house) was 18 metres high, with a long corridor joining 8 rooms, and 5 doors leading to a high stage, 25.4 metres wide and 5.56 metres deep.
+In front of and below the level of the stage, the semi-circular orchestra (performance area) was 25.8 metres wide.
 It was the largest theatre in Asia Minor and one of the biggest in the ancient world.
 It has been estimated that the theatre could hold up to 25,000 people (estimates vary) in 67 rows of seating.
 That is a lot of bums on seats, as Lawrence Olivier might have said.

 In the 1st century AD, the theatre was the scene of drama of another kind when a large crowd gathered to protest against Saint Paul's preaching.